 5678 Film Club, our three-year filmmaking project, is in its final burst of activity before the project draws to a close later this year.
 While we’ve had to keep most of the project’s incredible short films under wraps in order to enter them in film festivals, now that they’ve hit the two-year mark, we can publish them on Polyglot’s YouTube channel.
 We hope that you enjoy watching one of the biggest and most ambitious films ever created during 5678 – THE BOX.
 It’s epic!
 Find out more here.

-Last week, schools, libraries and bookshops across Australia celebrated Book Week.
+From 17-23 August, schools, libraries and bookshops across Australia celebrated Book Week.
 74 years old in 2019, the Children’s Book Council of Australia (CBCA) is a not for profit, volunteer run organisation which aims to engage the community with literature for young Australians.
-The CBCA Book Week theme this year was Reading is My Secret Power.
+The CBCA Book Week theme this year was Reading Is My Secret Power.
 Polyglot’s team joined the fun by sharing the books that made us feel powerful when we were children.
 Read our responses here.

 Photo by Max Goncharov on Unsplash